AP-Atul/keeping-it-simple/SETUP.md

 3. Run the setup script

    - `npm run db:setup`
-   - this script will create database, run migrations
+   - this script will create database, run migrations, and setup `.env`
    - it will also seed the database

 4. Starting the backend and frontend